By Sophie Law

 Clink Street Publishing, $14.25

 As 2018 draws to a close, so too does the melancholy centenary of the assassination of Russia’s last Imperial Family.
 This “original sin” of the Russian Revolution and its 70-year cover-up by the Bolsheviks has been the inspiration behind many a fictional Romanov pot-boiler involving the implausible escape of a Grand Duchess, smuggled Imperial treasures, or lingering curses from mad monks.
-Authors as disparate as John Boyne and Danielle Steele have tapped into the rich Romanov vein, while entertainment franchises such as Disney and Amazon Prime have it eminently profitable.
+Authors as disparate as John Boyne and Danielle Steele have tapped into the rich Romanov vein, while entertainment franchises such as Disney and Amazon Prime have rendered it eminently profitable.

 For serious Romanov scholars and devotees of the Last Imperial Family, much of this far-fetched fictional canon is off-putting, which makes Olga’s Egg, Sophie Law’s debut novel all the more refreshing.
 This well-researched novel about the hunt for a missing Fabergé Egg, made for Grand Duchess Olga Nicholaievna, Nicholas II’s eldest daughter, is both a credible and an enjoyable read.